non-global/gnole/README.md

 ## References

+This code is based on the work published in the following two articles:

 * A. Banfi, F. A. Dreyer and P.F.
 Monni, "Next-to-leading non-global logarithms in QCD," [arXiv:2104.06416](https://arxiv.org/abs/2104.06416 "theory non-global paper")

 * A. Banfi, F. A. Dreyer and P.F.
 Monni, "Higher-order non-global logarithms from jet calculus," [arXiv:2111.XXXXX](https://arxiv.org/abs/2111.XXXXX "MC non-global paper")

+Gnole was built on previous work by Mrinal Dasgupta and Gavin Salam, and incorporates algorithms and code originally presented in the following articles:

+* M. Dasgupta and G. Salam, "Resummation of nonglobal QCD observables," Phys.
+Lett.
+B **512** (2001), 323-330 [arXiv:hep-ph/0104277 [hep-ph]](https://arxiv.org/abs/hep-ph/0104277 "Original MC for non-global resummation")

+* M. Dasgupta and G. Salam, "Accounting for coherence in interjet E(t) flow: A Case study," JHEP **03** (2002), 017
+  [arXiv:arXiv:hep-ph/0203009 [hep-ph]](https://arxiv.org/abs/hep-ph/0203009 "Original resummation for Et")